Li Ka-shing: Real estate

-In 1979, Li purchased a major stake in Hutchison Whampoa Company Limited from Hong Kong Bank through Cheung Kong.
+In 1979, Li purchased a major stake in Hutchison Whampoa from Hong Kong Bank through Cheung Kong.

 Retail

-A subsidiary of CK Hutchison, the A.S.
-Watson Group (ASW), is a retail operator with over 15,000 stores.
+A subsidiary of CK Hutchison, AS Watson (ASW), is a retail operator with over 15,000 stores.
 Its portfolio encompasses retail brands in Europe such as Superdrug (UK), Marionnaud (France), Kruidvat (Benelux countries), and in Asia including health and beauty retailer Watson's store and wine cellars et al., PARKnSHOP supermarkets (and spin-off brands), and Fortress electrical appliance stores.
 ASW also produces and distributes water products and beverages in the region.